 HARTFORD, Conn.
-(AP) — Indian casinos in the U.S. took in more money than ever in 2012, yet revenue rose faster at non-tribal casinos for the first time in nearly 20 years, according to a report released Wednesday.
+(AP) — Spending by gamblers slowed at U.S. Indian casinos in 2012, as revenue growth fell behind non-tribal casinos for the first time in nearly two decades, according to a report released Wednesday.

-The weak economy also put a brake on tribal gambling revenue, said Casino City's Indian Gaming Industry Report.
+The weak economy also put a brake on tribal gambling revenue, although it hit an all-time high, said Casino City's Indian Gaming Industry Report.

 Casino City, a publisher of gambling industry information, said racinos have outgrown Indian casino gambling in 16 of the 19 years in which race track casinos have operated.
 Revenue grew by 8 percent in 2012.
 But it's been 18 years since revenue at commercial casinos, which jumped 4 percent in 2012, had a higher annual growth rate than Indian casinos.

 "That was definitely something different," said Alan Meister, author of the report.

 The brighter comparison for commercial casinos is because more have opened — four voter-approved casinos have begun operation in Ohio, for example — and tribal casino markets are aging and locked in tough competition, he said.

 Indian casino revenue growth in 2012 slowed to 2 percent, to $28.1 billion, down from 3.4 percent in the previous year and half the pre-recession rate of 4 percent in 2007.
 Revenue increased at 66 percent of Indian facilities, with a surge of as much as 20 percent in Alaskan casinos and a steep 8 percent drop at Connecticut's two tribal businesses.

 After Alaska, states that posted the fastest revenue growth were South Dakota, Montana, Alabama and Texas.
 The slowest-growth states, after Connecticut, were Mississippi, Colorado, Idaho and New York.